- Travel and Places»

 The street was very crowded, lots of guys hot rodding up and down the street showing off, tattooed women in pasties and leather chaps and not much more, a woman dressed as Lady Godiva in a long blond wig, and plenty of cops keeping an eye on things.

 It was a hot day.
-Bryan had given up drinking a few years before, and I don't drink much anymore.
 They had stands selling this killer lemonade that they made right in front of you.
-Cute, young, scantily clad women squeezed fresh lemons, added water, ice and sugar right into the cup, covered it with another cup and gave it a good shake.
+Cute, young, scantily clad women squeezed fresh lemons, added water, ice, and simple syrup right into the cup, covered it with another cup and gave it a good shake.
 It was very refreshing.

 We stopped at a vendor selling leathers, and ended up both buying new leather jackets.
 I had never realized how uncomfortable every other leather jacket I had ever worn was until I got my brand new soft as butter leather jacket.